Reaishma/Resume-/README.md

 **TipCalc Pro:** Developed a Progressive Web App (PWA) that boosted its adoption by 85%.

+**Smart Grading App:**Developed a Smart Grading App that achieved 95% grading accuracy, 99% uptime, reduced grading time by 30%, and cut grading errors by 85%.

 **Cloud image vault** – Architected a cloud-based image storage solution that increased the cache hit ratio to 90% and was capable of processing 10,000 image uploads per hour.

 **Healthcare informatics solution** – Created a data management system that improved patient flow efficiency by 35%.